RedHatGov/devsecops-workshop-dashboard/tekton/workshop/content/lab11.md

 ```

 With that in place, re-start the last Pipeline run from the Web Console and observe the completion of the pipeline.
-The expected artifacts are again found in the <user#>-dev project (BuildConfig, ImageStream, etc)
+The expected artifacts are again found in the %username%-dev project (BuildConfig, ImageStream, etc)

 ![Create Image completed pipeline](images/pipeline_create_image_completed.png)